Nureni82/Course-Syllabus/BIT130/Syllabi.md

    </TR>
 </TABLE>
 <br>
-*The number of assessments and the points possible for exams, assignments and other activities are subject to change without notice.*
+*The number of assessments and the points possible for exams, assignments and other activities are subject to change without notice*.

 ## Grading Criteria/Standards Scales
 <img src="https://github.com/Nureni82/Course-Syllabus/raw/main/assets/images/GradingCriteria.PNG">